 “Patients who mistakenly believe they have the virus are a significant problem due to limited resources for testing and treatment of COVID-19, especially as the virus continues to spread”

 Officials say No to Barbecues

-In 2020, the dangers posed by smoke inhalation prompted some policy makers in the UK to advise residents against lighting bonfires or barbecues out of of respect for their more vulnerable neighbors.
+In 2020, the dangers posed by smoke inhalation prompted some policy makers in the UK to advise residents against lighting bonfires or barbecues out of respect for their more vulnerable neighbors.

 As temperatures increased, there was of course the increased seasonal risk of wildfires and smoke-related pollution.
 As parts of the world move into their seasonal fire seasons, it’s likely they’ll face a number of logistical questions around shortages of incident management teams and keeping firefighters socially distanced.

-When we wrote this piece, the Ukraine was grappling with a particularly severe blaze, prompting fears that the fire could cause another nuclear disaster for residents living nearby.
+When we wrote this piece, Ukraine was grappling with a particularly severe blaze, prompting fears that the fire could cause another nuclear disaster for residents living nearby.

 Sun Comes Out to Play, Dust Won’t Go Away?